semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 Semgrep organizations can be **connected** to equivalent GitHub, GitLab, and SSO organizations, which enables users from those organizations to easily join your Semgrep deployment through their existing credentials.

-### For GitHub and GitLab users
-- GitHub and GitLab users can choose to use their SCM for both user and repository management.
-Refer to tk link
-- Alternatively, if you also have an SSO provider, you can opt to use SSO to manage user authentication instead.Refer to tk link

-### For Bitbucket and Azure Repos users

-- To quickly add members to your Semgrep organization, connect to **SSO**. tk link
-- If you don't use SSO, you can still scan your Bitbucket and Azure Repos repositories without connecting to any SCM.
-If you  the previous step,tk , you can skip the rest of this guide.
-    - This means you are not able to share resources or manage findings with other security engineers or fellow team members.

 ### How Semgrep organizations work

 Users can have more than one organization, and an organization can consist of one or many user accounts.
 Users must belong to at least one organization when they first sign in to Semgrep.